The night I turned 31 years of age I broke in my mother’s arms. It was January 31st, 1996.

 “I feel him there every night.
 I believe it’s my guardian angel watching over me.”

 She accepted what I said.
 She too was Catholic and a very spiritual person.
 The fact that she felt his presence validated what I had been experiencing nightly for some months.

-My faith sustained me then just as it has proven to be the one sustaining force in my life.
+My faith has proven to be the one sustaining force in my life.
 I’ve learned to be still and know God.
 I’ve been a witness to the real-world presence of Christ in such a way that I can never doubt again that I’m loved by God and that I matter.
 I’ve learned that my life will unfold in God’s time and in God’s way.
 I need only be present to His gentle, guiding grace.
 Definitively, I came to know what it meant to be saved by Christ.
 He was my Savior.
 He lifted me out of the pit of my despair and breathed life into me once more.
 I found the love and recognition that had been withheld from me by my earthly father and mother through their human shortcomings, in the relationship I engendered with my heavenly Father.
 It was the realization that I could turn to God for the love and approval for which I had longed craved that allowed me to walk on.
 With God firmly by my side, I worked toward a healing and hoped for better days ahead.